The most suitable kites for beginners to get started

-Top features that should have a friendly kite to learn kitesurfing:
+Top features that should have a beginners´ kite:

 EASY RELAUNCH + GOOD STABILITY + MUCH DEPOWER + LARGE WIND RANGE

-A Practical guide to help you buy your first kitesurf equipment if you are a beginner
+A Practical Guide to help you to buy your first kitesurf equipment if you are a beginner

 Top recommendations to buy kite equipment for beginners:

-Before buying your first kitesurf equipment, you should first ask yourself a few questions:
+Before buying your first kitesurf equipment, you need to be clear on two basic questions:

-> What are the wind conditions normally there?
+> What are the wind conditions usually there?

-The 3 options you have when we talk about buying the best kite equipment for beginners
+Three options you have when we talk about buying the best kite for beginners

-1st Option – Buy new equipment to learn kitesurfing
+1st Option – Buy new equipment to learn to kitesurf

-Buying new material is always a great investment.
-You will have a kite with a VERY long life ahead.
-Also, you can always take care of it in the way you think is appropriate and you can save yourself more than a disgust with warranty problems (you can have a 2-year warranty) or a dishonest seller.
-Moreover, you will always have the option of selling it again for a good price if you want to change your kite and get back a good part of the investment.
+Buying new material is always a safe investment.
+You will have a new kite with a long life ahead.
+Also, you can still take care of it in the way you think is appropriate, and you can save yourself disgust with warranty problems (you can have a 2-year warranty) or a dishonest seller.
+Moreover, you will always have the option of selling it again for a reasonable price if you want to change your kite and get back a good part of the investment.

-The downside is … prices, which tend to be high for leading brands, and, as we always say: if you break something new at first, it will hurt a lot more than if you buy something used and cheap.
+The downside is the price, which tends to be high for leading brands, and, as we always say if you break something new at first, it will hurt a lot more than if you buy something used and cheap.

-Recommendation: If you plan to buy new kites and you are starting learning kitesurfing, the best option is to buy from previous seasons.
-For example, most brands launch their new seasons around July / August and you can always find new material deals from the same season or from the past at a discount of between 25% and 50%.
+Recommendation: If you plan to buy new kites and start learning to kitesurf, the best option is to buy from previous seasons.
+For example, most brands launch their recent seasons around July / August, and you can always find new material deals from the same season or the past at a discount of between 25% and 50%.

 2nd option: Buying Semi-new equipment to learn kite

-The second option that we put on the stage is to buy a semi-new kite equipment.
-We understand for semi-new equipment as kites of the current year or last year kites with a very little use.
-You will find many kites of this type in the second-hand market as many people sell their kites for lack of time or to renew them for the new season kites.
-If you search well, you will be able to find incredible deals on almost new equipment for much less.
+The second option that we put on stage is to buy semi-new kite equipment.
+By semi-new equipment, we mean kites of the current year or last year with very little use.
+You will get to find such kites in the second-hand market as many people sell their kites due to lack of time or renew them for the new season kites.
+If you search well, you will find incredible deals on almost new equipment for much less.
 Also, you can always negotiate and get it even at a better price!

-Recommendation: The best time to buy semi-used kite equipment in a very good condition and at a good price is between July and September, since all the new equipment has started to go on sale and people want to renew material.
+Recommendation: The best time to buy semi-used kite equipment in excellent condition and reasonable price is between July and September.
+All the new equipment has started to go on sale, and people are looking to renew their equipment.

 Prices: In top brands, you can find prices for semi-new kitesurf kites between € 600 and € 1000.